 That’s right, I thought.
 No one messes with my boyfriend.

 That’s when the attacker flipped over on his back and pointed the gun at Bobby.
 A flash of light and a deafening bang followed.
 Bobby stumbled back, gripping his stomach.
 The attacker shot again.
 Another flash and bang followed.
 Bobby dropped to the ground hard; a plume of dirt rising up from under him.

 I saw the switchblade lying in the dirt, reflecting the shine of the moonlight above us.
 As the attacker got back to his feet, I scrambled to mine and darted to the knife on the ground.
-As soon as it was in my hand, I leaped onto the attackers back and wrapped my legs tight around his torso.
+As soon as it was in my hand, I leapt onto the attackers back and wrapped my legs tight around his torso.
 I hammered the blade into his neck, over and over.
 I closed my eyes and didn’t stop for one single second.
 The attacker fell to his knees.
 Then into the dirt.
 I kept stabbing.
-I didn’t stop until he had completely stopped moving.
-And even then, I jabbed the blade into him some more.
+I didn’t stop until he was no longer moving.
+And even then, I jabbed the blade into him some more, just to be sure.
 When he had been motionless for some time, I sighed heavily and got to my feet.
 The night was quiet once again.
 I could hear the crickets chirp.
 My breath steamed slowly up to the starry sky.
 I looked down at my crimson stained arm, holding the switchblade tight.
 My palm opened and the knife dropped into a patch of weeds beside my sneakers.

 “We’re going to get you to the hospital and get you cleaned up.
 Just sit tight.”